Enneagram personal growth

 Growth Indicators: Healthier boundaries, increased self-worth, and balanced relationships.

-In 5 Years: They will have a strong sense of self and a more balanced life, having learned to prioritize their own needs.
+In 5 Years, They will have a strong sense of self and a more balanced life, having learned to prioritize their needs.
 They will think, feel, and behave more assertively, knowing their worth is independent of their actions.

 Type 3: The Achiever - Embracing Authenticity

 Rudimentary Approach: Pursuing success and achievements at any cost.
-Thinking to themselves “I am only valuable if I am successful.”
+They think, “I am only valuable if I am successful.”

 Ideal Approach: Cultivate authenticity, vulnerability, and self-reflection.
-Thinking to themselves “my worth is not defined by my achievements.”
+Thinking to themselves, “My achievements do not define my worth.”

 When Stressed: Watch out for unhealthy competition and workaholism.
 Schedule time for self-reflection, practice mindfulness, and focus on building genuine connections.